Petkomat/RORUTA-necessary-and-possible-relations/README.md

         by the functions, such as `alternativesXML` etc. In the folder `divizWFfolder/projectName`, one can find all files, produced by diviz, when running the workflow.
-- `preferences`: this folder is not necessary, if we get user-defined preferences from some other source (for example, by defining them directly in this script) or if we simply do not have any.
+- `preferences`: this folder is not necessary, if we get user-defined preferences from some other source (for example, by defining them directly in `roruta.py`) or if we simply do not have any.
         However, if the folder is there, we expect that it contains `.pref` files which are ordinary text files, that must be compatible with the function that reads them: